-Condominium structure means the principal building or structure intended for or constructed upon a lot or building site, together with any attached accessory structures; e.g. in a residential development, the condominium structure would refer to the house and any attached garages.
+Condominium structure means the principal building or structure intended for or constructed upon a lot or building site, together with any attached accessory structures, e.g., in a residential development, the condominium structure would refer to the house and any attached garages.

-Condominium unit means a condominium unit established in compliance with the Condominium Act, which consists of an area of vacant land and a volume of vacant air space, designed and intended for separate ownership and use as described in the site condominium project master deed, and within which a building or other improvements may be constructed by the condominium unit owner.
+Condominium unit means a condominium unit established in compliance with the Condominium Act, which consists of an area of vacant land and a volume of vacant air space, designed, and intended for separate ownership and use as described in the site condominium project master deed, and within which the condominium unit owner may construct building or other improvements.